-The following information pertains to Dean's Office Summer Funding.
+The following information pertains to LILAC Summer Internship Funding.
 Please contact specific Centers and Departments for information regarding their funding programs.

 Funding is available for unpaid summer internships that involve at least 30 hours of work a week for 8-10 weeks (or, a minimum of 240 hours).
-Internships are to take place sometime between the end of the spring semester and the resumption of classes for the fall semester.
-Placements may be in a variety of sectors, including non-profit, public service, business, publishing, journalism, museums, and so forth.
-The key requirement is that the internship provide the student meaningful and educational experience that can contribute to her academic, career, and/or personal interests.
+Students MUST secure the internship before they apply.
+Internships should take place sometime between the end of the spring semester and the resumption of classes for the fall semester.
+Placements may be in any field, both in the for profit and nonprofit sectors.
+The key requirement is that the internship provide the student meaningful and educational experience that can contribute to one's academic, career, and/or personal interests.

-No, Dean's Office Summer Funding is limited to first year students, sophomores, and juniors.
+No, LILAC Summer Internship Funding is limited to first year students, sophomores, and juniors.
 Students who have completed their degree are not eligible.
 However, students who will complete their degree the following December are eligible.

-In general, each student may only receive internship funding ONCE during her time at Bryn Mawr.
+In general, students may only receive internship funding ONCE during their time at Bryn Mawr.
 Summer Funding is competitive and priority is given to students who have never received funding before.
 In some cases, exceptions may include the following:

-- Alumnae Regional Scholars, previous recipients of the Projects for Peace grant, and previous Hepburn Center interns are eligible to receive internship funding for a second summer through a different fund in the Dean's Office.
+- Previous Alumnae Regional Scholars, previous recipients of the Projects for Peace grant, and previous Hepburn Center interns are eligible to receive internship funding for a second summer through the LILAC Summer Internship Funding program.